jmbannon/ytdl-sub/docs/source/guides/getting_started/quick_start.rst

    Repeat steps #4-7 for each of your subscriptions.
 Be sure to repeat the preview and review steps for each subscription.
 In general, move slowly and carefully review everything.
-It's best to catch issues early to avoid repeating downloads and to minimize requests to avoid being throttled or banned by servers.
+It's best to catch issues early :ref:`to avoid repeating downloads and to minimize requests <guides/getting_started/index:minimize the work to only what's necessary>`.

 #.
 Automate downloads: